 Plyometric exercises involve movement that focuses on the stretch-shortening cycle, which is related to eccentric contraction (lengthening phase), concentric contraction (shortening phase) and isometric contraction (static construction).
 To put it in perspective, during a biceps curl, when pulling the weight up the biceps performs concentric contraction (gets shorter), when lowering the load down the muscle performs eccentric contraction (gets longer) and holding the weigh in the middle puts the muscle in static or isometric contraction.
 While moving in kumite, when stepping down your calf muscles stretch (eccentric phase), which is followed by concentric (shortening phase) contraction the moment you try to push yourself forward toward the opponent.

-What plyometric training allows you to do is to push the muscle threshold related to tension generation and recruitment on muscle fibers higher, so the inhibition reflex gets activated at much higher tension.
+The plyometric training allows you to push the muscle threshold related to tension generation and recruitment on muscle fibers higher, so the inhibition reflex gets activated at much higher tension.

 By focusing on the stretch-shortening cycle, you train your muscle to be able to recruit as many muscle fibers and motor units as possible to produce powerful movement and “override” the Golgi Tendon Organ.
 As a result, you get greater speed, faster dyaku, and kizame tsuki or quicker transition from one to another stance.
 Besides this, more important is that your tendons, bones, ligaments and other connective tissue get stronger and able to endure the repetitive pounding.